 - Assemble the roof clamps and top rail of the greenhouse.
 At this point you should have the base and main frame built.

 - Now you can attach the poly film to the hoops with the wiggle wire.
 Because it doesnt tear the plastic/film.
 I used plastic poly clips to hold the poly onto the frame as i installed it.
-Its like an extra pair of hands ro gold the film in place.
+Its like an extra pair of hands to hold the film in place.
+As you pull it tight when installing the wiggle wire chanels

 - Trim the excess film off if you care.